 A significant portion of the Variable Labor Cost in today’s factories are test operators.
 We know from experience that retesting units are a common phenomenon.
 In fact, we have a calculator that lets you estimate how much money you spend on this.

 WATS is a critical tool for any manufacturer looking to reduce this cost component as it helps inform you what the causes of these retests are.
 We have also written a more detailed post on product retesting.

 Tools to address this includes traditional CPK analysis, also found in Statistical Process Control.
 But in WATS it assumes you start the analysis at a higher level than measurement analytics.

 WATS also help expose several waste elements of Fixed Costs, in two primary ways.
-The first is that the manufacturing support and management staff has the necessary data available to make effective decisions faster.
+The first is that the manufacturing support and management staff have the necessary data to make effective decisions faster.
 They no longer have to perform as many tedious, manual exercises to get to the root of a problem.
-The second component is that by reducing the amount of retesting you do, you free up the bandwidth of your existing test systems.
+The second component is that you free up the bandwidth of your existing test systems by reducing the amount of retesting you do.
 So, as you scale up your volumes of units sold, you can delay investments in additional test systems.

 Sales and Marketing

 Remember that Warranty Claims is a part of the Sales and Marketing cost center.

 The same Continuous Improvement initiatives that reduce your scrap cost and retesting will also reduce factory escapes.
 Warranties can often be expensive.
 It is not only the units themselves that drive the cost.
 Shipments and RMA tickets must be handled, at times manufacturing itself must perform RMA analysis to document what was wrong.
 Sometimes you even lose a customer who was not happy with how things played out, which again impacts Revenue.